General Manuscript Formatting

 Method: The Method section must describe characteristics and numbers of participants and provide information related to the design of the study (e.g., pre–post group study of treatment outcomes, randomized controlled trial, multiple baseline across behaviors; ethnographic study with qualitative analysis; prospective longitudinal study) and data collection methods.
 If the participants have been assigned randomly to study conditions, this must be noted explicitly, regardless of the design used.
 If the article is not data-based, information should be provided on the methods used to collect information (e.g., computerized database search), to summarize previously reported data and to organize the presentation and arguments (e.g., meta-analysis, narrative review).

 Results: The Results section should summarize findings as they apply directly to the stated purposes of the article.
-Statistical outcomes may be summarized, but no statistics other than effect sizes should be provided.
+Statistical outcomes may be summarized, but no statistics other than effect sizes should be provided within the abstract.
 This section may be omitted from articles that are not data-based.

 Conclusions: The Conclusions section must state specifically the extent to which the stated purposes of the article have been met.
 Comments on the generalizability of the results (i.e., external validity), needs for further research, and clinical implications often are highly desirable.